-Smaller companies tend to know their ideal customer profile (ICP) well.
-They have to.
-They’re still ironing out product issues and developing features, making selling to a broad audience tricky.
+Smaller companies often have a good understanding of their ideal customer profile (ICP).
+They need to, as they’re still refining their product and developing features, which makes selling to a broad audience challenging.

-Unfortunately, just because you know your ideal target market doesn’t mean you can use these data points in your ICP model.
-We’ve seen many organizations develop a highly detailed scoring model with gating mechanisms only to shoot themselves in the foot.
+However, knowing your ideal target market doesn’t automatically mean you can use these data points effectively in your ICP model.
+We’ve observed numerous organizations create intricate scoring models with gating mechanisms, only to hinder their progress inadvertently.

 What Is an Ideal Customer Profile?